mattermost-community/mattermost-plugin-circleci/README.md

 #### Connect to your CircleCI account

 -   `/circleci account view` - Get informations about yourself
--   `/circleci account connect [API token]` - Connect your Mattermost account to CircleCI
+-   `/circleci account connect <API token>` - Connect your Mattermost account to CircleCI
 -   `/circleci account disconnect` - Disconnect your Mattermost account from CircleCI

 #### Manage CircleCI projects

 -   `/circleci project list-followed` - List followed projects
--   `/circleci project recent-build [username] [repository] [branch]` - List the 10 last builds for a project
+-   `/circleci project recent-build <owner-name> <project-name> <branch>` - List the 10 last builds for a project

+#### Subscribe to notifications projects

+-   `/circleci subscription list` — List the CircleCI subscriptions for the current channel
+-   `/circleci subscription subscribe <owner> <repository> [--flags]` — Subscribe the current channel to CircleCI notifications for a repository
+-   `/circleci subscription unsubscribe <owner> <repository> [--flags]` — Unsubscribe the current channel to CircleCI notifications for a repository
+-   `/circleci subscription list-channels <owner> <repository>` — List all channels subscribed to this repository in the current team

 #### Config

-- `/circleci config vcs/orgname/projectname` - Allows you to set a default project to run your commands against
+-   `/circleci config <vcs/org-name/project-name>` - Allows you to set a default project to run your commands against

 ## TODO (tracking list)